-Further investigation of the risk to Booterstown Marsh, Dublin Bay in the vicinity of the leak location and the Booterstown Marsh discharge, and their associated ecosystems, is considered necessary as a precaution to confirm the assessed level of risk.
+More detailed assessment of the risk to Booterstown Marsh, Dublin Bay adjacent to the leak location and in the vicinity of the Booterstown Marsh discharge point, and their associated ecosystems is required to refine the level of risk.
 Further investigation of the risk to water mains and the bedrock aquifer is not considered necessary.